by: Thomas Young

 The Online Conversion Process

 The online conversion process can be broken down into a seven point process.
-Each of these seven areas must be addressed in your web marketing plan and included in your website design process.
+Each of these seven areas must be addressed in your strategic digital marketing plan and included in your website design process.
 These are the ingredients of a successful online conversion process to drive sales growth.

 - Online Content – The content preferred by your target market is the most common entry point for your website and the conversion process.
 The content on your website will attract the visitor to you and motivate them to contact your company.
 The term “content marketing” best describes this process and is a key to your conversion process.
 We have devoted chapter 36 in this book to content marketing and its impact on traffic generation and sales.